Azure/azure-sdk-for-js/sdk/communication/communication-phone-numbers/samples/v1/typescript/README.md

 urlFragment: communication-phone-numbers-typescript
 ---

-# Azure Communication Services client library samples for TypeScript
+# Azure Communication Services - Phone Numbers client library samples for TypeScript

-These sample programs show how to use the TypeScript client libraries for Azure Communication Services in some common scenarios.
+These sample programs show how to use the TypeScript client libraries for Azure Communication Services - Phone Numbers in some common scenarios.

 | **File Name**                                                     | **Description**                                       |
 | ----------------------------------------------------------------- | ----------------------------------------------------- |